bit4mind/anon-service/README.md

 sudo ./anon-service.sh --download -1 && sudo ./anon-service.sh --configure -1 && sudo ./anon-service.sh --start
 ```

-This will start the service in standard transparent proxy mode getting Tor from the official project repository
+This will start the service in standard transparent proxy mode getting Tor from the official project repository.
 ```
 sudo ./anon-service.sh --download -1 && sudo ./anon-service.sh --configure -2 dnscrypt-de-blahdns-ipv4 meganerd anon-v.dnscrypt.uk-ipv4 anon-openinternet anon-v.dnscrypt.uk-ipv4 anon-sth-se && sudo ./anon-service.sh --start
 ```
 This will start the service with DNSCrypt and the Anonymized-DNS feature enabled by obtaining Tor from the official
 project repository.
 Change servers and relays to whatever you want based on the updated list of public resolvers
-and relays provided by the dnscrypt-proxy project
+and relays provided by the dnscrypt-proxy project.

 ### Important:
 If you want to update the script, first remove all files and settings using the